Aliases for F2R Gene

 Previous GeneCards Identifiers for F2R Gene

 Coagulation factor II receptor is a 7-transmembrane receptor involved in the regulation of thrombotic response.
 Proteolytic cleavage leads to the activation of the receptor.
-F2R is a G-protein coupled receptor family member. [provided by RefSeq, Jul 2008]
+F2R is a G-protein coupled receptor family member.
+Alternative splicing results in multiple transcript variants. [provided by RefSeq, Aug 2015]

 GeneCards Summary for F2R Gene

 F2R (Coagulation Factor II (Thrombin) Receptor) is a Protein Coding gene.
-Diseases associated with F2R include melanoma metastasis.
-Among its related pathways are PI3K-Akt signaling pathway and Ras signaling pathway.
+Diseases associated with F2R include dyskeratosis congenita, autosomal dominant 1 and ariboflavinosis.
+Among its related pathways are PI3K-Akt signaling pathway and Signaling by GPCR.
 GO annotations related to this gene include G-protein coupled receptor activity and G-protein alpha-subunit binding.
 An important paralog of this gene is GPR132.

 UniProtKB/Swiss-Prot for F2R Gene